marckassay/PowerBolt/README.md

 "HistoryLocation": "",
 ```

-Stores histories and imports them into current session so that you can view histroy spaning perhaps days instead of just the current session.
+Stores histories and imports them into current session so that you can view history spanning perhaps days instead of just the current session.

 ```json
 "TurnOnRememberLastLocation": "true"